larrybotha/testing-javascript/06-test-react-components-with-jest-and-react-testing-library/README.md

     `fireEvent` has a number of event methods on it, such as `.change`, `.click`, etc. that can be dispatched on an element.
 A second parameter passes values through to the event handler.

+8. **Assert rendered text with react-testing-library**

+    There are a number of ways we can assert that specific text exists in the DOM.

+    The first is by using the `container` property exported by `render`, and asserting it has text using `.toHaveTextContent`.

+    The second is by using the `getByText` query returned by `render` to validate if an element exists. `getByText` throws an error if an element can't be found.
+This is true for all the `get` methods returned by `render`.

+    The third is to use the `getByTestId` method that `render` exports along with a `data-testid` attribute on the element whose content you want to validate exists.